KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting3.md

 Simplicity: Till now, team has worked on every task with simplicity

-Feedback: Everyone gives their feedback
+Feedback: Everyone gives their feedback and tries to improvise the code as per the feedback.

-Courage: Though team is lagging little in finishing task but everyone is working hard
+Courage: Though team is lagging little in finishing task but everyone is working hard to beat the deadline and present the demo perfectly.

 Respect: All are talking to each other with respect and take others opinion without hesitation